Choosing the Appropriate Architecture Style

 Understanding the Domain

-While architects don't need to be domain experts, they must grasp critical aspects of the domain, particularly those influencing operational architecture characteristics.
+While architects don't need to be domain experts, they must grasp critical aspects of the domain

 Identifying Architecture Characteristics

-Discovering and articulating the architecture characteristics essential to support the domain and external factors is crucial.
+Discovering and articulating the architecture characteristics essential to support the domain and external factors is crucial

 Data Architecture

-Collaboration between architects and database administrators is vital for addressing database, schema, and other data-related concerns.
+.
 Architects must comprehend the potential impact of data design, especially when dealing with legacy data architectures.

 Organizational Factors

 External factors, such as the cost of cloud vendors or organizational plans for mergers and acquisitions, can significantly influence design decisions.
-Architects need to align their designs with practical considerations.
+Architects need to align their designs with practical considerations

 Knowledge of Process, Teams, and Operational Concerns

-Project-specific factors, including the software development process, collaboration with operations, and the QA process, play a pivotal role in influencing architectural decisions.
+Project-specific factors, including the software development process, collaboration with operations, and the QA process, play a pivotal role in influencing architectural decisions

 Domain/Architecture Isomorphism

 This concept explores how the structural characteristics of an architecture correspond to a particular architecture style.
-Some domains naturally match certain architectural topologies, while others may be ill-suited for specific styles.
+Some domains naturally match certain architectural topologies, while others may be ill-suited for specific styles

-For instance, the microkernel architecture style perfectly fits a system requiring customizability, allowing architects to design plug-in customizations.
+, allowing architects to design plug-in customizations.
 Another example is genome analysis, where numerous discrete operations are essential, making space-based architecture with multiple discrete processors an ideal choice.
-Conversely, some problem domains are inherently incompatible with specific architecture styles.
-Highly scalable systems, for example, face challenges with large monolithic designs, as supporting numerous concurrent users becomes complex in a tightly coupled code base.
+Conversely, some problem domains are inherently incompatible with specific architecture styles

-Considering these aspects, architects must make several key determinations:
+Considering these aspects, architects must make several key determinations

 Monolith vs Distributed Architecture

-Deciding whether a single set of architecture characteristics suffices or if different parts of the system require diverse characteristics is crucial.
-A monolith may be suitable for a unified set, while distributed architecture becomes necessary for diverse characteristics.
+Deciding whether a single set of architecture characteristics suffices or if different parts of the system require diverse characteristics is crucial

 Data Storage Decisions

-In a monolithic architecture, a single relational database or a few may suffice, while in a distributed architecture, architects must decide where data should reside and how it flows throughout the system.
+In a monolithic architecture, a single relational database or a few may suffice, while in a distributed architecture, architects must decide where data should reside and how it flows throughout the system

 Communication Styles between Services—Synchronous or Asynchronous?

-Determining the communication style between services is the next consideration.
+.
 While synchronous communication is more convenient, asynchronous communication offers unique benefits but comes with its set of challenges.

-The output of this design process encompasses the architecture's topology, including the chosen style and hybridizations, architecture decision records documenting critical design aspects, and architecture fitness functions safeguarding essential principles and operational characteristics.
+, including the chosen style and hybridizations, architecture decision records documenting critical design aspects, and architecture fitness functions safeguarding essential principles and operational characteristics.